moonmoonb/Big_Data_Analytics/Classification - Logistic Regression with Gradient Descent/README.md

-## Describe here your project
+## Describe the project

+In the small dataset, you’ll see that the contents are sort of a pseudo-XML, where each text document begins with a < doc id = ::: >
+tag, and ends with < =doc >.
+Note that all of the Australia legal cases begin with something like < doc id = “AU1222” ... > that is, the doc id for an Australian legal case always starts with AU.
+I will be trying to figure out if the document is an Australian legal case by looking only at the contents of the document.

 4.1 Task 1 : Data Preparation(TF)

+- write Spark code that builds a dictionary that includes the 20,000 most frequent words in the training corpus.
-show the frequency position of the words “applicant”, “and”, “attack”, “protein”, and “car”
+- show the frequency position of the words “applicant”, “and”, “attack”, “protein”, and “car”

 4.2 Task 2 - Learning the Model

-the five words with the largest regression coefficients.
+find out the five words with the largest regression coefficients in my training model.

 4.3 Task 3 - Task 3 - Evaluation of the learned Model